Support The Crespogram

 After losing two previous elections to Joe Carollo and Tomas Regalado, Humberto was finally elected to the Miami City Commission, and then got re-elected in 1997, even though by then the feds had charged him with money laundering.

 Miami voters, they never seem to turn down an opportunity to vote in a crook.

-The first question that came to my mind - even before we get to the issues involving the use of Power Of Attorney - was that Alex Diaz de la Portilla had two brothers, Miguel and Reiner Diaz de la Portilla, who were attorneys.
+The first question that came to my mind - even before we get to the issues involving the use of Power Of Attorney - was that Alex Diaz de la Portilla had two brothers, and Diaz de la Portilla, who were attorneys.